 - If and to the extent the agreement regarding quality stipulates that this must comply with specifications and/or that delivery will be made on the basis of inspection and/or to the satisfaction of the buyer's clients or the buyer's construction management, the buyer may only base claims on this, which exceed the stipulations as set out elsewhere in these conditions, if and insofar as these extended agreements have been explicitly agreed upon and issue from the buyer's obligation to adhere to specifications, which the buyer has communicated to the seller in writing and in good time, such that the seller could take this into account in its offer.

 - The buyer is entitled to inspect the goods at its own expense.

 - The buyer can only base claims made with regard to the seller on objections regarding defects in the condition of the goods - such as quality, size or number per trading unit - in as far as the goods have not been processed and if the buyer reports the existence of such objections:

-the work or delivery address; within five working days of the
+a. in the case of delivery carriage paid to the work or delivery address; within five working days of the delivery of the goods;

 b. in the case of delivery carriage paid ex quay or free at station; as soon as possible after the receipt of the goods;